ntrepid8/agilebot/README.md

 # agilebot
-Automation for agile workflows on Trello boards.
+Automation for agile work-flows on Trello boards.